johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Distributed functions, when called cross-actor, are *implicitly* asynchronous *and* throwing.
+Distributed functions can be declared synchronous, asynchronous, and/or throwing.
+When called cross-actor (i.e. "from the outside of the actor they are declared in"), they are *implicitly* asynchronous *and* throwing.
 This follows precendent from the actor proposal, in which synchronous functions inside actors, when called cross-actor, are implicitly asynchronous.
-The distributed nature of distributed functions however, also implies that any such call may fail, and therefore must be assumed to be throwing:
+The distributed nature of distributed functions however, also implies that any such call may fail, and therefore must be assumed to be throwing when called cross-actor:

 ```swift
 distributed actor Worker {